Probiotics are a lot like Batman.

 In that way, they’re like a complex.

-So, getting the RIGHT kind is extremely important, or you’re just going to continue blowing your nose while you eat that yogurt.
+So, getting the RIGHT kind is extremely important, or you’re just going to continue fighting off histamine overloads while eating that yogurt.

 We’ll get to that in a second.
 But first…